DCollinsOwuor/website/content/authors/admin/_index.md

 - Visitors
 ---

 David Collins holds a PhD in Virus Genomics and Bioinformatics from the Open University of UK.
-He is currently developing advanced bioinformatics pipelines for the analysis of virus genome sequence data from his PhD work at KEMRI-Wellcome Trust Research Programme, Kilifi, Kenya.
+He is currently developing advanced bioinformatics pipelines for additional analyses of virus genome sequence data from his PhD work at KEMRI-Wellcome Trust Research Programme, Kilifi, Kenya.

 His research interests, which aim to inform public health interventions, include molecular epidemiology of emerging and re-emerging viral pathogens that are associated with infectious diseases, for example, influenza virus, coronavirus, and Ebola virus.
 His current research seeks to: determine how closely “related” or similar viruses are to one another genetically; monitor how viruses evolve; identify genetic changes that affect virus’ properties, for example, genetic changes associated with faster virus spread, causing severe disease; and monitor for genetic changes in zoonotic viruses circulating in animal populations that could enable them to infect humans.